bakaphp/kanvas-doc/messages.md

 ## Detach Topic from Message

 This method allows you to detach a topic from a message.
-It takes the message ID and topic ID as parameters.
+It requires the message ID and topic ID as parameters.

 ```js
 Kanvas.messages.detachTopicFromMessage(